OpsLevel/terraform-provider-opslevel/docs/resources/integration_aws.md

 ### Optional

-- `ownership_tag_keys` (List of String) An Array of tag keys used to associate ownership from an integration.
-Max 5
+- `ownership_tag_keys` (List of String) Allow tags imported from AWS to override ownership set in OpsLevel directly

 ### Read-Only